-SOM Figure 3: Subsets of the PERIL parameters for the Antarctic (solid) and Arctic (dashed) regions.
+Figure S3: Subsets of the PERIL parameters for the Antarctic (solid) and Arctic (dashed) regions.
 A: Geographic range size.
 B: Extinction rate.
 C: Thermal niche.
-D: PERIL score (Refer to SOM: geographic and temperature range parameters are reversed for risk calculation – a value of 1 is a small range, a value of 0 indicates a wide range).
+D: PERIL score (Geographic and temperature range parameters are reversed for risk calculation – a value of 1 is a small range, a value of 0 indicates a wide range).
 Antarctic taxa have much narrower thermal tolerances than Arctic taxa.
 Their wide geographic ranges are circumpolar but restricted to the Southern Ocean, whereas Arctic taxa have often even larger ranges that encompass temperate regions as well.
 The X axis of 0-1 is shared by all panels.